-Various community outreach efforts were undertaken during the Comprehensive Plan process.
-These efforts were promoted throughout the Town of Orangetown using digital broadcasting on the Town's website and through social media, and periodic email blasts (with flyers and links) sent by the Town to its residents.
+Various community outreach efforts were undertaken during the comprehensive plan process.
+These efforts were promoted throughout the Town of Orangetown using digital broadcasting on the Town's website and through social media, as well as periodic email blasts and postcards sent by the Town to its residents.
 Engagement in the planning process was also promoted at the Pearl River Day Festival on October 16, 2021, and individually by members of the CPC by reaching out to community leaders and groups known to the CPC members.